Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Link with the monodromy conjecture

+for infinitely many $m$ and $\xi$ and a constant $c'_p$ independent of $m$, $\xi$. \end{cor} \begin{proof} Proposition 2.7 of \cite{DenefVeys} gives finitely many complex numbers $T$, finitely many characters $\chi:\CC^\times\to\CC^\times$ of finite order, finitely many integers $b\ge 0$, and finitely many complex numbers $c$ such that for large $m$, $E_f(p^m,\xi)$ is (the complex modulus of) a finite $\CC$-linear combination of the terms

-in $\ZZ[[T]]$.
-Igusa \cite{Igusa3} showed that $P_{f,p}(T)$ is a rational function in $T$, using an embedded resolution of $f$ from \cite{Hir:Res}.
-Let $T_0$ be a complex pole of $P_{f,p}(T)$ and let $t_0$ be the real part of a complex number $s_0$ with $p^{-s_0}=T_0$.
-Denef \cite{DenefBour} formulated a strong variant of Igusa's monodromy conjecture by asking whether $t_0$ is automatically a zero of the Bernstein-Sato polynomial of $f$.
+where furthermore a term with $T=T_0$ appears non-trivially in this linear combination for each pole $T_0$ of $(T-p^{-1})P_{f,p}(T)$.
+Now the corollary follows by looking at the dominant terms, namely, with largest occurring real part of $T$ and for such $T$ the largest occurring value for $b$. \end{proof} Denef \cite{DenefBour} formulated a strong variant of Igusa's monodromy conjecture by asking whether $t_0$ as above is automatically a zero of the Bernstein-Sato polynomial of $f$.
 The following result addresses this question in a range of values for $t_0$, namely strictly between $-(n-s)/d$ and zero, assuming Conjecture \ref{con1} for $f$.

-\begin{thm}[Strong Monodromy Conjecture, in a range] Let $f$, $n$, $s,$ and $d$ be as in the introduction and suppose that Conjecture \ref{con:SfN} holds for $f$.
+\begin{prop}[Strong Monodromy Conjecture, in a range] Let $f$, $n$, $s,$ and $d$ be as in the introduction and suppose that Conjecture \ref{con:SfN} holds for $f$.
 Let $t_0$ be coming as above from a pole $T_0$ of $P_{f,p}(T)$ for a prime number $p$.
 Suppose that moreover $t_0>-(n-s)/d$.
-Then $t_0=-1$, and hence, $t_0$ is a zero of the Bernstein-Sato polynomial of $f$. \end{thm} Theorem \ref{prop:mon} is a form of the strong monodromy conjecture in the range strictly between $-(n-s)/d$ and zero.
-We don't pursue highest generality here, like for other variants of motivic and $p$-adic local zeta functions.
-Theorem \ref{prop:mon} follows rather easily from Igusa's results, and in fact, similar results for the poles of twisted $p$-adic local zeta functions follow by the same reasoning, see \cite{DenefBour}.
+Then $t_0=-1$, and hence, $t_0$ is a zero of the Bernstein-Sato polynomial of $f$. \end{prop} Proposition \ref{prop:mon} is a form of the strong monodromy conjecture in the range strictly between $-(n-s)/d$ and zero.
+We don't pursue the highest generality here, and leave the generalization for other variants of zeta functions like twisted $p$-adic local zeta (or even motivic) functions to the reader.
 Proposition \ref{lem:alpha} below gives a related statement for the zeros of the Bernstein-Sato polynomial of $f$.